 Wicked Problem Essay: The Great Carp Crisis

 In class, we are currently discussing the concept of a wicked problem.
-This problem is unlike most problems in that, it has a vague problem definition, its solution is Undefined, it lacks a tangible endpoint, the problem is irreversible, the problem is unique, and the problem requires urgent attention.
+This problem is unlike most problems in that, it has a vague problem definition, its solution is undefined, it lacks a tangible endpoint, the problem is irreversible, the problem is unique, and the problem requires urgent attention.
 One wicked problem is the overpopulation of invasive carp species within the Missouri and Mississippi rivers.
 This essay will delve into the concept of invasive species, how the carp plays a part in the problem, and how these fit into the characteristics of a wicked problem.

 First, we need to recognize what an invasive species is, and how they manage to get around the globe.
 The USDA National Invasive Species Information Center, (NISIC), describes an invasive species as a non-native, or alien species to a specific ecosystem, and whose introduction is the direct, or indirect causation of harm in that ecosystem, with a particular emphasis on economic levels, environmental levels, or harm to human health.
 This states that species are invasive in an environment that is not where they hail from, living in an area where that species doesn’t exist naturally.
 Invasive species are spread through human activities, that are, for the most part, released accidentally, such as invasive insects being brought along to different places via ship ballast, firewood, or transport crates, plants must be given enough time to overgrow and outcompete with native organisms, and even released house pets, such as cats, and common fish such as betta or goldfish can become invasive.
 The impacts from these species are often devastating, from housecats wiping out whole bird species, to a goldfish passing on its non-native diseases to the native species of fish, and passing on those diseases, resulting in a mass killing of fish populations.
 Asian Carp specifically have managed to get out of closed fisheries and into the water via unnatural flooding events, which gave them the ability to overpopulate beyond normal breeding patterns, causing them to dominate and completely overtake the native populations of other fish, specifically the Bighead Asian Carp and the Silver cause the most damage because they consistently eat all the plankton so fast that the other fishes can’t ever get any, and because of how quickly they consume food, this also means that they can grow very fast, often growing to be over 100 pounds.
 This causes severe commotion to once peaceful lakes and fisheries and the native midwestern fish populations such as smallmouth bass and walleye forcing them out of their habitats.
 This also hurts the economic steadiness of places that surround the Mississippi River, such as Chicago, Missouri, Michigan, and Illinois, where the economy is based heavily on the tourism industry and sport fishing for some of the native fish such as the yellow perch and trout.
 Carp places these 7-billion-dollar industries in jeopardy because the native fish populations are the ones that get pushed out the most.